Where Ancestral Wisdom Meets Deep, Nurturing Care.

 Welcome, I'm Ìyá Ọyaladé, Dr. Minerva Arias.

-As a solo mother and priestess, my work is shaped by my own experiences of loss, change, devotion, and becoming.
+My work weaves together Ifá-informed cosmology, ancestral traditions, somatic practice, end-of-life care, and psychology, I explore how lineage, ritual, and relationship help us understand life's transitions differently.
 Through Sagrada, I create spaces that honor the wisdom of our ancestors, the intelligence of the body, and the threads that connect us across generations.

 Pathways of Support